-- 5. Anthropology Elective Requirements (12 hours) Complete 12 hours of ANTH/GEOG electives, at least six of which must be upper-division (300-/400-level). - 6.
-Electives to complete a minimum of 120 hours.
+5. Anthropology Elective Requirements (12 hours) Complete 12 hours of ANTH/GEOG electives, at least six of which must be upper-division (300-/400-level).

 Depending on the student's career goals, they are encouraged to take either SOCI 325 Social Statistics or MATH 1350 Introduction to Statistics, or a course in a second language.
 Students should discuss these options and how they fit into the degree plan with their advisor.